Anastasia-Labs/opshin-audit/catalyst_docs/milestone1/milestone1_projectscope.typ

 The primary goal of the OpShin audit project is to enhance the reliability and security of smart contracts developed using the OpShin language within the Cardano ecosystem.
 This is achieved through a comprehensive audit that identifies vulnerabilities, addresses edge cases, and optimizes the language's efficiency.
 By emphasizing transparency and collaboration, the project aims to support developers with detailed documentation and best practices, ultimately elevating the quality of smart contracts.
-The anticipated outcomes include a significant reduction in reported vulnerabilities and the establishment of a robust foundation for safe and trustworthy smart contract development on Cardano.
+The anticipated outcomes include a significant reduction in reported vulnerabilities and the establishment of a robust foundation for safe and trustworthy smart contract development on Cardano using OpShin.

 #pagebreak()
 = Project Deliverables